Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations

-In the case of $\alpha=2$, notably, \eqref{E:KdV} recovers the KdV equation while in the case of $\alpha=1$ it corresponds to the Benjamin-Ono equation.
-In the case\footnote{ Note that $\Lambda^\alpha\partial_x$ is non singular for $\alpha\geq -1$.} of $\alpha=-1/2$, furthermore, \eqref{E:KdV} was argued in \cite{Hur-breaking} to approximate up to ``quadratic" order the water wave problem in two spatial dimensions in the infinite depth case.
-Notice that \eqref{E:KdV} is nonlocal for $0<\alpha<2$.
+In the case of $\alpha=2$, notably, \eqref{E:KdV} recovers the KdV equation, and in the case of $\alpha=1$ it corresponds to the Benjamin-Ono equation.
+In the case\footnote{ Note that $\Lambda^\alpha\partial_x$ is non singular for $\alpha\geq -1$.} of $\alpha=-1/2$, furthermore, \eqref{E:KdV} was argued in \cite{Hur-breaking} to have relevances to surface water waves in two dimensions in the infinite depths.
+Observe that \eqref{E:KdV} is nonlocal for $0<\alpha<2$.
 Incidentally fractional powers of the Laplacian occur in numerous applications, such as dislocation dynamics in crystals (see \cite{CFM}, for instance) and financial mathematics (see \cite{CT}, for instance).

-The present treatment may be adapted mutatis mutandis to general power-law nonlinearities; see Remark \ref{R:gKdV}, for instance.
+The present treatment extends mutatis mutandis to general power-law nonlinearities; see Remark \ref{R:gKdV}.
 We focus on the quadratic nonlinearity, however, to simplify the exposition.
-Incidentally it is characteristic of many wave phenomena; see \cite{Whitham}, for instance.